ros2/turtlebot2_demo/README.md

 # Run the demos

 ## Joystick teleop
 This is a classic teleoperation demo where the robot can be driven around using a gamepad controller.
-Thie demo has been tested with logitech controllers and uses `RB` as a deadman, the left joystick for driving forward/backward and the right joystick for rotation.
+This demo has been tested with logitech controllers and uses `RB` as a deadman, the left joystick for driving forward/backward and the right joystick for rotation.
 Try the launch file:
 ```
 launch `ros2 pkg prefix turtlebot2_teleop`/share/turtlebot2_teleop/launch/turtlebot_joy.py